tunde99/HACKERRANK/README.md

-This repo holds my solution to various hackerrank exercises.
-Feel free to reuse and reference appropriately.
+This repo holds my solution to various programming exercises.